gohyixian/GeoLDM-edit/README.md

 # 🤗 Huggingface Spaces

 We also host a copy of the Gradio Interface on Huggingface Spaces.
 The demo can be accessed [here](https://huggingface.co/spaces/PIEthonista/Control-GeoLDM-demo).
 Due to billing constraints, the demo will be paused if unused.
-You may contact us via email at [gohyixian456@gamil.com](mailto:gohyixian456@gmail.com) to request for the demo to be restarted should you wish to explore it.
+You may reach out to us via email at [gohyixian456@gamil.com](mailto:gohyixian456@gmail.com) to request for the demo to be restarted should you wish to explore it.
 Optionally, you can also host it on your own Huggingface Space.
-We provide the Dockerfile to create the space as below:
+We provide the Dockerfile to create the space as follows:

 ```bash
 # Prebuilt CUDA-11.8 Docker image